 - Crush and finely mince one garlic clove and add to the mixing bowl.

 - Add apple cider vinegar and extra virgin olive oil and stir well to combine the capers, garlic, vinegar and oil together.

 - Taste and then season with salt and pepper.

-- Using a shallow dish, start with half the baby tomatoes and cut strawberries.
+- Using a shallow serving plate, layer cherry tomatoes, avocado and cut strawberries.

-- Then scatter half the bocconcini cheese, sliced red onion and basil leaves.
+- Then scatter bocconcini cheese, capers, sliced red onion and basil leaves on top.